This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Creamy Mushroom Spaghetti: Stir in 1/4 cup of sautéed mushrooms for a rich, earthy flavor.
+• Creamy Mushroom: Add 1/4 cup of sautéed mushrooms for deeper flavor.

-• Spicy Variation: Add red pepper flakes or a dash of hot sauce for a kick of heat.
+• Spicy: Stir in red pepper flakes or a splash of hot sauce for extra heat.

-• Vegetable-Loaded Version: Mix in bell peppers, spinach, or zucchini for extra color and nutrition.
+• Vegetable Packed: Mix in chopped bell peppers, spinach, or zucchini for added color and nutrients.

-• Gluten-Free Option: Use gluten-free pasta and swap the flour for a gluten-free alternative.
+• Gluten Free: Use gluten free pasta and replace the flour with a gluten free alternative.

-• Extra Cheesy Twist: Add Parmesan, mozzarella, or Gouda for a richer, cheesier dish.
+• Extra Cheesy: Add Parmesan, mozzarella, or Gouda to make the sauce even creamier.

-These step-by-step photos and instructions help you visualize how to make chicken spaghetti with white sauce for one person.
+These step by step photos and instructions show exactly how to make creamy chicken spaghetti for one.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Cook the Chicken (or Use Leftover Chicken): This recipe is perfect for using leftover cooked chicken or rotisserie chicken, but if starting from raw, poaching is a quick option.
-Place a boneless, skinless chicken breast or thigh in a 1 or 2-quart saucepan and cover it with cold water, about 1 inch above the chicken.
-Add a pinch of salt and bring to a gentle simmer—avoid boiling.
-Reduce the heat, cover, and cook for 10-12 minutes.
-Transfer to a plate, cover, and let it rest for 10 minutes before slicing to keep it juicy.
+1. Cook the Chicken or Use Leftover Chicken: If using leftover or rotisserie chicken, skip this step.
+To poach raw chicken, place a boneless, skinless breast or thigh in a 1 or 2-quart saucepan and cover with cold water by about 1 inch.
+Add a pinch of salt.
+Bring to a gentle simmer, not a boil.
+Cover, reduce the heat, and cook for 10 to 12 minutes.
+Transfer to a plate, cover, and let rest for 10 minutes before slicing.

-1. Cook the Spaghetti: While the chicken is cooking, bring a pot of water to a boil.
-Add the spaghetti and cook until al dente, about 7-8 minutes.
+1. Cook the Spaghetti: Bring a small pot of water to a boil.
+Add the spaghetti and cook for 7 to 8 minutes, until al dente.
 Drain and set aside.

-2. Sauté the Onions: Melt butter in an 8-inch skillet over medium heat.
-Add chopped onions and cook until softened, about 4 minutes.
+2. Sauté the Onions: In an 8-inch skillet, melt the butter over medium heat.
+Add the onions and cook for about 4 minutes, until softened.

-3. Make the Sauce: Stir in the flour and cook for 1-2 minutes, stirring constantly.
-Add salt, pepper, and seasonings.
+3. Make the Sauce: Stir in the flour and cook for 1 to 2 minutes.
+Add the seasonings.
 Slowly pour in the broth and milk, stirring until smooth.
-Simmer until the sauce thickens, about 5 minutes.
+Let the sauce simmer for about 5 minutes, until thickened.

-a black skillet filled with a white bechamel sauce.
+a black skillet filled with a white bechamel sauce for chicken spaghetti.

-1. Assemble the Dish: Chop the cooked chicken and place it in a bowl.
-Add chopped tomatoes and shredded cheddar cheese.
+1. Prepare the Chicken Mixture: Chop the cooked chicken and place it in a bowl.
+Add the chopped tomatoes and shredded cheddar cheese.

 a white bowl filled with chopped chicken, tomatoes, and shredded cheddar cheese.

-1. Combine Everything: Pour the warm sauce over the chicken and cheese, then add the cooked spaghetti.
-Stir until everything is evenly coated and the cheese has melted.
+1. Combine: Pour the warm sauce over the chicken and cheese.
+Add the cooked spaghetti and stir until everything is coated and the cheese has melted.

-1. Serve: Transfer to a serving bowl and enjoy.
+1. Serve: Transfer to a bowl and enjoy.

 a blue bowl filled with chicken spaghetti next to a large amount of parsley.